billykirk01/AlgoeDB/README.md

 ## AlgoeDB
-A lightweight, persitent, NoSQL database written in Go.
+A lightweight, persistent, NoSQL database written in Go.

 Inspired by the Deno project [AloeDB](https://github.com/Kirlovon/AloeDB).
 Many thanks to [@Kirlovon](https://github.com/Kirlovon) for the inspiration!

 ## Features
 * 🎉 Simple to use API, similar to [MongoDB](https://www.mongodb.com/)!
 * 🚀 Optimized for a large number of operations.
+* 📁 Stores data in readable JSON file.
 * ⚖  No dependencies outside of the standard library.
-* 📁 Stores data in readable JSON file.

 ## Examples Usage